UNIONIZE WILFRID LAURIER UNIVERSITY

 • Union contracts can address systemic oppression faced by marginalized workers (such as gender affirming health benefits, Indigenous conflict resolution mechanisms, pay equity, bias in hiring and promotions, and more)

-• Protection of intellectual property and recognition student workers’ contributions on research projects
+• Protection of intellectual property and recognition of student workers’ contributions within research projects

-Our union would be a directly charted local of the PSAC (Public Service Alliance of Canada).
-PSAC also represents the Teaching Assistants of WLU.
-We want to build a broad coalition to all student workers.
-We intend to join the Graduate Teaching Assistants as part of the Public Service Alliance of Canada as part of the Local 902.
+Our union would be a directly chartered local of the Public Service Alliance of Canada (PSAC).
+PSAC represents the Teaching Assistants of WLU.
+We want to build a broad coalition for all student workers.
+We intend to join the Graduate Teaching Assistants as part of the Public Service Alliance of Canada, Local 902.

 HOW IT WORKSF.A.Q.